 Information provided will be protected from disclosure to the extent appropriate under applicable provisions of the Freedom of Information Act, the Privacy Act of 1974, the Driver's Privacy Protection Act, as well as DHS's Privacy Impact Assessment for the REAL ID Act.

-There have been no program changes or new requirements established as a result of this collection request.
-Extensions were covered in the initial request however it was incorrectly removed from the subsequent request.
+There has been no program changes or new requirements established as a result of this collection request.

 The Office of Management and Budget is particularly interested in comments which: